Shrubbyslinky/Shrubbyslinky/README.md

 I’m looking to collaborate on:

-  - Nothing, yet.
+  - Nothing as of now.

 How to reach me:

-  - Don't know.
-You probably don't want to, anyway.
+  - I simply cannot be reached.
+It is impossible.

 <!---
 Shrubbyslinky/Shrubbyslinky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.